GeoscienceAustralia/flowtools/dev/runrashms/GAUGES/README.txt

 - The simulation will run for the duration of the data in the file

-- The Day is represented as dd_Mon_YY where dd is a 2 digit day (e.g. 02 or 27), Mon is the month (e.g. Jan, Feb, Mar, Apr, … Dec) and YY is a 2 digit year (e.g. 15).
-For example 26_Oct_2013 is a valid date
+- The Day is represented as dd_Mon_YY where dd is a 2 digit day (e.g. 02 or 27), Mon is the month (e.g. Jan, Feb, Mar, Apr,..., Dec) and YY is a 2 digit year (e.g. 15).
+For example 26_Oct_13 is a valid date (26th October 2013)

 - The time is represented as HH:MM where HH is a 2 digit hour (e.g. 14 or 02 or 00), and MM is a 2 digit minute.
-The time intervals must be hourly
+The time intervals must be hourly.
+If the hour is described with only one digit, then it is adjusted to begin with a zero.

 Below is an example of what the file might look like, for a hypothetical event starting 25 September 2065: